-I spent a couple nights at Yurtski with a friend before my kids were born and loved it.
-I am not an adventurous backcountry skier, but found plenty of gentle slopes to make turns.
+I spent a couple of nights at Yurtski with a friend before my kids were born and loved it.
+I am not an adventurous backcountry skier but found plenty of gentle slopes to make turns.

 Both Hellroaring Ski Adventures and Yurtski offer catered, guided or self-service trips.

 We have stayed at Elkhorn Hot Springs in the Pioneer Mountains many times.
 It’s not the fanciest place, we use the term “rustic” generously.
 It has several rustic cabins and lodge rooms for skiers who like to soak.